smikitky/node-multi-integer-range/README.md

 ### Bugs

-Report any bugs and suggestions using GitHub issues.
+Please report any bugs and suggestions using GitHub issues.

-**Performance Considerations**: This library works efficiently for large ranges as long as they're *mostly* continuous (e.g., `1-10240000,20480000-50960000`).
-However, this library is not intended to be efficient with a heavily fragmentated set of integers which are scarcely continuous (e.g., random 10000 integers between 1 to 1000000).

 ## Author